Compensation for Misdiagnosed Appendicitis

 The amount of compensation that is awarded to you following an appendicitis misdiagnosis will greatly depend upon the severity of the suffering inflicted on you.
 If you have suffered from elongated periods of pain, lasting weakness or damage or if your appendix burst due to medical failures, you are likely to secure the highest awards.

-To find out if you have a valid claim for medical negligence compensation, contact our team of personal injury solicitors today for a free case assessment.
-We provide a no win no fee service, so if we are unable to win your claim, you won’t pay us a penny.
+To find out if you have a valid claim for medical negligence compensation, contact a personal injury solicitors today on 0800 678 1410 for a free case assessment.
+Your solicitor will provide a no win no fee service, so if they are unable to win your claim, you won’t pay them a penny.